 (Use the CD tab to link to reviews, track listings, notes, sound bites, how to order.)

-The Forties’ latest CD, We Made the Steel was recorded in 2012; it is a collection of 23 original songs inspired by Robin Connaughton’s time at Port Kembla and Newcastle working for John Lysaghts.
-The songs – mostly by Robin but a few by or with John Warner – describe episodes of danger, mischief and ratbaggery, starkly contrasting with a deeply compassionate look at the industry’s impact on its workers and the indigenous inhabitants of the region.
-The CD spans a variety of musical styles as well as the spoken word.
+The Forties’ previous CD, We Made the Steel was recorded in 2012; it is a collection of 23 original songs inspired by Robin Connaughton’s time at Port Kembla and Newcastle working for John Lysaghts.
+Copies can be obtained from Robin.

 Prior to that came the CD of sea shanties and forebitters, Life of Brine, featuring a good proportion of material with Australian connections and settings of poems by Cicely Fox-Smith.